 Kaplan Kirsch & Rockwell represented a coalition of environmental non-profit organizations and Colorado Communities for Climate Action (CC4CA), a coalition of 20 local governments, as intervenor parties before the Colorado Air Quality Control Commission in regulatory proceedings to adopt stricter, low-emission vehicle (LEV) standards and zero-emission vehicle (ZEV) standards.
 In November 2018, the Commission voted unanimously to adopt the LEV standards, over the objections of car manufacturer and dealer industry groups, followed by a vote in August 2019 to adopt the ZEV standards.

-Coloradans will also save considerable amounts of money, as the standards will result in more fuel-efficient cars, trucks, and SUVs.
+The Advanced Clean Car program will save Coloradans considerable amounts of money, as the standards will result in more fuel-efficient cars, trucks, and SUVs.
+An expert report filed in the proceeding estimates that the rules will save Coloradans up to $1 billion per year by 2030 and more $4 billion a year by 2050.
 Low-income car owners and those driving trucks and SUVs can be expected to save the most from the LEV standards.
 Meanwhile, the adopted ZEV standard will help accelerate the market for electric vehicles in Colorado, providing increased options and lower prices over time.
 The Commission’s decisions were especially notable because they allowed Colorado to become the first non-coastal state to adopt the more stringent standards, which may have the secondary effect of helping the nationwide fleet of cars to become cleaner.

 Our firm briefed and argued the LEV and ZEV cases in front of the Commission and is currently representing our environmental non-profit clients in Colorado state court cases challenging the rules.